Skip to Content

 FLARPL's are not favored by attorneys.
 We consider them to be the least attractive means for securing that we will be paid.
 To be a reliable form of security, the property that the lien is recorded as to must have significant equity.
 And the other party has the right to object to them.

-For information about how family law attorneys customarily fix their rates, and the fee related policies at Arnold & Peterson, please visit us here.
+For information about how family law attorneys customarily fix their rates, and the fee related policies at Arnold & Peterson, LLP, please visit us here.

 Want to Learn More About Attorney Fees in Divorce?